SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ## "place"

 More important regular place nodes are written to lower numbered layers: `country`, `state` to all layers, `capital` at 3, `city` at 5, `town` at 8, `suburb`, `village` at 11, `hamlet`, `neighbourhood`, `isolated_dwelling`, `farm` at 13.
-Only OSM nodes are processed for these place as there is too much randomness and duplication in OSM way and relation place data to use ways or relations.
+Only OSM nodes are processed for these place as there is too much randomness and duplication in most OSM way and relation `place` data to use ways or relations, apart from the exceptions listed immediately below.

 Area islands and islets are written as `place=island`, at a zoom level based on `way_area`.
 The `way_area` is also written out to allow zoom level display decisions to be made beyond zoom level 15.
 Point islands and islets are written as `place=locality`, handled as described below.